rid-principles/bDudekCybersecurity.github.io/README.md

 **Feasibility Analysis: Assess the complexity of the project.
 Consider your current skills and time constraints.**

 My larger project will consist of small projects and things I have learned from my project on the topic of cybersecurity.
-I will be doing a lot of my learning through the program, wireshark, because of its ability to represent learning topics through labs.
+I will be doing a lot of my learning through the program, Wireshark, because of its ability to represent learning topics through labs.
 My project will be fairly complex because of the amount of topics I plan to learn and apply through labs.
-The HackVh competition will be complex in the prompt we are given to create a solution for.
-(Info will be documented after the HackVH event on Github).
-I also have a lot of time from September to March to learn integral cybersecurity and IT concepts for the event.
+During the learning at Cybrary and ISC2 to become certified in cybersecurity.
+I plan to use Cybrary to get the basics of cybersecurity and later on enroll in a practice-based course for six months after which I can take a culminating exam to test my knowledge.

 **3. Define Project Requirements**